HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-This gives a clear picture of how the number of JS requests made per page has changed over the past year.

 The trend is gradually increasing in the number of JavaScript resources loaded on a page.
 This would make one wonder if the number should actually increase or decrease considering that fewer JavaScript requests might lead to better performance in some cases but not in others.

 This is where the recent advances in the HTTP protocol come in and the idea of reducing the number of JavaScript requests for better performance gets inaccurate.
 With the introduction of HTTP/2 and HTTP/3 the overhead of HTTP requests has significantly reduced so requesting the same resources over more requests is not necessarily a bad thing anymore.

-Read more about the state of the protocols in the [HTTP](./http) chapter.
+Read more about these protocols in the [HTTP](./http) chapter.

 ## How is JavaScript requested?

-JavaScript can be loaded into a page in a number of different ways.
+JavaScript can be loaded into a page in a number of different ways, and how it is requested can influence the performance of the page.

 ### `module` and `nomodule`